paulscottrobson/rp2350-modules/modules/usb/documents/usb.md

 There are simple examples in main.c

+Note the FSChangeDirectory function does not operate relatively ; it selects a directory from the root (e.g. it must be "/something")

 ## Revision

-Written by Paul Robson, last revised 15 July 2025.
+Written by Paul Robson, last revised 10 August 2025.